 Assessment of Individual Differences

 This course is designed to provide a basic introduction to the field of psychological assessment.
-The term psychological assessment is used here in a broad sense to include the measurement of human skills or abilities, aptitudes, values, and aspects of psychological functioning such as personality and psychopathology.
-Throughout the semester, we will examine reliability, validity, test construction, individual tests in intelligence and personality, and special issues in diagnostic interviewing, and cross-cultural assessment.
-By the end of the course, students will have the tools to critically evaluate existing assessment instruments when applied to specific populations.
-Because the best way to learn about the principles of test construction is to try them out, students will complete a semester-long group project involving the design, administration, and psychometric evaluation of an assessment tool.
-Prerequisite: GPSY 5130.
+The term psychological assessment is used here in a broad sense to include the measurement of human skills or abilities, aptitudes, values, and aspects of psychological functioning such as intelligence, personality and psychopathology.
+We will examine reliability, validity, test construction, alternatives to self-report, cultural issues, test bias, and clinical assessment.
+By the end of the course, students will have the tools to critically evaluate and apply assessment instruments in specific research contexts.
+Students will complete a semester-long individual project involving the administration, statistical analysis (using SPSS), conceptual and psychometric evaluation of a psychological test.

 Not open to Undergraduate students.